QuantEcon/lecture-source-py/source/rst/orth_proj.rst

 Overview
 ===========

-Orthogonal projection is a cornerstone of vector space methods, with many diverse applications
+Orthogonal projection is a cornerstone of vector space methods, with many diverse applications.

 These include, but are not limited to,